Deutsches Internationales Abitur (DIA)

 Information and Communication skills / Laptop Classes (Secondary II)

 We support students in their quest to master current information and communication technology.
 Primary school students will have access to laptops if this is required for their school work.
 From 5th grade onwards regular workshops are offered to enable students to work with computers, software applications, spread sheets and presentations.
-From 11th grade students are required to bring their personal laptops.
-The school provided them with their own closed network.
+From 10th grade students are required to bring their personal laptops.
+The school provides them with their own closed network.

 In the grades 9-12 the school organises a careers advice weekend.
 Experts present their jobs, explain the qualifications required and offer a Q and A. A workshop involving the students in job application skills conclude the weekend session.
 In grade 12 individual career counselling is offered covering college admissions and job applications.